ayrbox/orion/README.md

 ## Summary
 Search portal for orion blood bank.
-Many blood reserves can be maintained and availity of blood in each reserve.
+Many blood reserves can be maintained and avaibility of blood in each reserve.

 Website users can go to website and search for blood available in the reserves.